How To Dispose Of Your Personal Information Safely To Avoid Identity Theft

 Identity theft is the UK’s fastest growing crime.
-And yet hundreds of thousands of Britons forget privacy and still throw out their bank statements in the rubbish.
+And yet hundreds of thousands of Britons still throw out their bank statements in the rubbish.
 All the fraudsters need could be right outside your house.
-What are you doing to protect your personal information?
+What are you doing to protect your information?
 It’s time to make a change.

 You probably receive hundreds or even thousands of pieces of paper in the course of a year.
-It’s no longer simple disposing of these: you’ll want a pile for recycling a pile for the rubbish, and now another privacy pile of more personal information for safe disposal to avoid identity theft.Let’s talk shredders.
+It’s no longer simple disposing of these: you’ll want a pile for recycling a pile for the rubbish, and now another pile for safe disposal.Let’s talk shredders.
 You can pick up a cheap home-office shredder or you can invest in a fancy, cross-shredding machine (for extra security).
-For less than £10 you can set up a personal shredding centre for yourself and your family: and here’s which personal information should go through the machine for privacy before going out for the bin-men:
+For less than £10 you can set up a personal shredding centre for yourself and your family: and here’s what should go through the machine before going out for the bin-men:

 - Bank statements